Question About Curriculum And Teaching In United States And Abroad:

 Thanks for the great compliments.
 It is much appreciated and makes writing these posts all worth it!

-It is interesting that you mention that teaching is “nonexistent” in Romania.
-It’s almost the opposite problem that we have in the United States where everything seems to be regulated by the government.
-We need to have x number of noon conferences, etc. I almost wish we had a model for teaching somewhere between the Romanian model and the United States model.
-Residents seem to get bogged down by the regulations and spend less time learning by reading films (It’s an essential ingredient for radiology!!!!)
-So, in a sense you can consider yourself lucky but also you are certainly missing out some types of the more didactic teachings as well.
+Interestingly, you mention that teaching is “non-existent” in Romania.
+It’s almost the opposite problem in the United States, where everything seems regulated by the government.
+We need to have x number of noon conferences, etc. I almost wish we had a model for teaching somewhere between the Romanian and the United States models.
+Residents seem to get bogged down by the regulations and spend less time learning by reading films.
+(It’s an essential ingredient for radiology!!!!)
+So, in a sense, you can consider yourself lucky, but you are also missing out on some types of the more didactic teachings.

-In terms of the curriculum, the pat answer is that residents tend to study all the material expounded on the ABR website under the core study guide.
-You should definitely take a look at that to get an idea of all the things you theoretically need to know.
-However, I find it to be a bit overwhelming and you really need to focus your studying over the course of your time as a resident.
-So in the real world, I would recommend starting to read some of the basic overall books in each modality when you start a rotation each month such as Mettler for nuclear medicine and the requisite series for some of the other subjects.
-You can certainly check out some of the curricula and books on the web in U.S. Residency programs to get an idea of what you need to know and the books they use.
-You can also look at some of the books that my residents like in the book links section of radsresident.
-But most importantly, emphasize the pictures and captions and then secondarily look at the text to understand the pictures and captions.
-And keep in mind the ABR blueprints and core material when you are studying.
-Subsequently, go through the case review series to learn how to go through cases once you have the fundamental knowledge of each of the basic modalities.
-This will reinforce all that you learned.
+Regarding the curriculum, the plain vanilla answer is that residents study all the material on the ABR website under the core study guide.
+It would help if you looked at that to understand everything you theoretically need to know.
+However, I find it a bit overwhelming, and you need to focus on studying for your time as a resident.
+So, in the real world, I recommend reading some of the basic overall books in each modality when you begin a rotation each month, such as Mettler for nuclear medicine and the requisite series for some other subjects.
+You can check out some of the curriculum and books on the web in U.S. Residency programs to get an idea of what you need to know and the books they use.
+You can also look at some of the books my residents like in the book links section of radsresident.

-You also actually make an important point about missing the tactile experience of textbooks and looking at laptops.
+You also make an essential point about missing the tactile experience of textbooks and looking at laptops.
 It happens to be the subject matter of my next article!!!
-PDF articles are great because they are so easily obtained.
-On the other hand, retention rates for PDFs are probably not as good as reading directly from a printed textbook.
+PDF articles are great because you can download them easily.
+On the other hand, retention rates for PDFs are probably not as high as reading directly from a printed textbook.